ENVIRONS

 Location

 The station occupies the west side of a paved forecourt, Merkland Court, at the south end of Merkland Street, which leads south from Dumbarton Road.
-The forecourt is bounded to the south by Beith Street (east/west), to the east by the Morrisons car park and the west wall of the shops and on the north by Merkland Street and the Partick Bus Station.
+The forecourt is bounded to the south by Beith Street (east/west), to the east by the Partick Bus Station, Morrisons car park and the west wall of the shops.

-Although the tarmac surface of Merkland Street veers left outside Escana, towards the Partick Bus Station which is beyond the scope of this survey, Merkland Street continues south into the forecourt.
+Although the tarmac surface of Merkland Street veers left, towards the Partick Bus Station , Merkland Street continues south into the forecourt.

 Entrances and Exits